 - Create a dedicated corporate giving page.
 Create a page on your website that outlines the different potential corporate philanthropy opportunities.
 Direct your supporters to these pages so they can educate themselves too.

 - Create an email series highlighting corporate giving opportunities.
 Craft emails to send out to supporters informing them about corporate giving opportunities.
 Link to your corporate giving page or donation page to make it easy to access more information.

 - Post about corporate philanthropy programs on social media.
-Support your email series with posts on social media about corporate giving.
-This is another platform where people can encounter your educational content about the programs.
+Support your email series with educational posts on social media about corporate giving.

 Ensuring your supporters know about corporate giving opportunities is key to securing these additional donations and opportunities.
 Therefore, marketing is essential.
 Any (or all) of these ideas can help spread the word about corporate giving!